markrai/fontcompare/README.md

 # Instructions:

-- Click the green "Choose Fonts" button to load as many fonts as you'd like!
+- Click the green "Choose Fonts" button (or drag and drop) to load as many fonts as you'd like!
 - Type your sample text.
 - Invert font colors (dark-mode) switch at bottom right.
 - Rejoice 🎉